Leonard Eugene "Gene" Bennett

-He is survived by his partner, Carlene Reid of Carrollton, Ga; son, Russell Scott Bennett of Villa Rica; brothers and sisters-in-law: Robert Harold (Teresa) Bennett of Upland, Calif., Michael Leigh Bennett of Beaumont, Calif., David Ray (Tina) Bennett of Dunnigan, Calif.; sisters, Alicia Mae Bennett Matheson-Roadifer of Temple, Ga, Cynthia Ann Bennett-Cox of Villa Rica, Ga; uncle and aunts: Don Bennett (Vicki Carlson) Highland Park, Calif., Carol Bennett of Newhall, Calif., and Veda Bennett-Nelms-Hendrik of McKinney, Texas.
-Nephews and nieces: Tony Arthur Matheson, Terry Lawrence (Shannon) Matheson, Dollie Marie Matheson (Robert) Clure, Christopher Wayne (Stephanie) Cox, Jennifer Ann Cox-Cheatwood, Michael David Bennett, Shawn Paul (Keri Thomas), Robert Anthony Bennett, Sabrina Marie Bennett, Nicole Marie Bennett.
-Great nephews and nieces are Bradley Ethan (Elizabeth) Clure, Joshua Bailey Clure, Aaron Dakota Cheatwood, Aidan Grey Cheatwood, and Natasha Ann Cox; Gracie Jewels Camp, Dallas Lucky Camp, Mikayla Isabelle Corona, Brayden Leigh Bennett, Erica Marie Bennett, Jayna Rhiannon Matheson, Thomas Jacob Gray McCalif.skill.
-Kyro Anthony Graham, and Acyn Cove Dodd.
-Great-great nephew: Hudson Levi Clure, and special friends, Karen Jilinski and Leonard Matheson of Ga. and Maritz and Glenn Schirmer.
+He is survived by his partner, Carlene Reid of Carrollton; son, Russell Scott Bennett of Villa Rica; brothers and sisters-in-law, Robert Harold (Teresa) Bennett of Upland, Calif., Michael Leigh Bennett of Beaumont, Calif., David Ray (Tina) Bennett of Dunnigan, Calif.; sisters, Alicia Mae Bennett Matheson-Roadifer of Temple, Ga, Cynthia Ann Bennett-Cox of Villa Rica, Ga; uncle and aunts, Don Bennett (Vicki Carlson) Highland Park, Calif., Carol Bennett of Newhall, Calif., and Veda Bennett-Nelms-Hendrik of McKinney, Texas; nephews and nieces, Tony Arthur Matheson, Terry Lawrence (Shannon) Matheson, Dollie Marie Matheson (Robert) Clure, Christopher Wayne (Stephanie) Cox, Jennifer Ann Cox-Cheatwood, Michael David Bennett, Shawn Paul (Keri Thomas), Robert Anthony Bennett, Sabrina Marie Bennett, Nicole Marie Bennett; great-nephews and -nieces are Bradley Ethan (Elizabeth) Clure, Joshua Bailey Clure, Aaron Dakota Cheatwood, Aidan Grey Cheatwood and Natasha Ann Cox, Gracie Jewels Camp, Dallas Lucky Camp, Mikayla Isabelle Corona, Brayden Leigh Bennett, Erica Marie Bennett, Jayna Rhiannon Matheson, Thomas Jacob Gray McCaskill, Kyro Anthony Graham, and Acyn Cove Dodd; great-great-nephew, Hudson Levi Clure; and special friends, Karen Jilinski and Leonard Matheson of Ga. and Maritz and Glenn Schirmer.

-The family will receive friends from Jones-Wynn Funeral Home located at 306 Westview Drive, Villa Rica, Ga, 30180.
-Tuesday, December 28, 2021 from 2:00 p.m. until 3:30 p.m.
-Memorial Services will be conducted Tuesday, December 28, 2021 at 3:30 p.m. from the Chapel of Jones-Wynn Funeral Home.
-For those unable to attend, the service will be live-streamed. joneswynnfuneralhome@gmail.com
+The family will receive friends from Jones-Wynn Funeral Home located at 306 Westview Drive, Villa Rica.
+Tuesday, Dec.
+28, 2021, from 2-3:30 p.m.
+Memorial Services will be conducted Tuesday, Dec.
+28, 2021, at 3:30 p.m. from the Chapel of Jones-Wynn Funeral Home.
+For those unable to attend, the service will be live streamed. joneswynnfu

 Commented